CraftAndCode/team-sports/README.md

 ```

 ## Team Sports
-This is a program for your team sports and instructions on how to modify it.
+This is a program for your smart soccer and instructions on how to modify it.
 ```codecard
 [
 {